XxSmack003xX/MEDIARR/README.md

 ---

-## License

-No open-source license has been selected for this repository yet.

-Publishing source code on GitHub does **not** automatically grant broad reuse/redistribution rights.
-If the project is intended to accept outside redistribution or derivative works, add an explicit license such as MIT, Apache-2.0, GPL-3.0, or another license appropriate for the project.

----

 ## Acknowledgements

 MEDIARR builds on the APIs and ecosystems of projects/services including Radarr, Sonarr, Plex, TMDB, SABnzbd, Docker, GitHub, Bootstrap, hls.js, FFmpeg, and the wider self-hosted media community.